SharanKrishna/unity3d-union-pizzeria/README.md

 1. The accuracy is calculated using a dictionary which stores the pizza preparation order (the one we make), the height values of the sauce and cheese meshes, how much topping is used (each time ‘E’ is pressed, a count value is calculated), the time kept inside the oven.
 2. The accuracy score is first 100f and as we keep comparing, we keep reducing the score and adding comments to the feedback string (Refer to DeliveryTray.cs script)

+4. Conclusion

+- The Union Pizzeria Project was as culmination of working with various 3d modelling, raster graphics softwares and bringing them all into Unity to create a gamified workflow of a restaurant functioning simulation.
+- Various concepts have been explored, learned and executed as a part of this project (3D modeling, UV Unwrapping, Texturing, Rendering, Animation, Shaders, UI, Triggers/Bounds, Scripting, Navigation/Pathfinding etc ).
+- This project was a demonstration of how different things interact with each other and how all the modules are interlinked with each other and how they all come together as a whole project.